Installing a Linux virtual machine on Windows 10 has never been easier. With earlier versions of Windows, users only had two options to use Linux.

-You can do so by opening the start menu or by pressing the windows key on your keyboard.
-Then type in ‘cmd‘ and press enter.
+You can do so by opening the start menu or by pressing the windows key on your keyboard, then typing in ‘cmd‘ and pressing enter.

-Next you need to type in ‘systeminfo‘ into the window that opened, and press enter.
+Type ‘systeminfo‘ into the command prompt and press enter to execute the command.
 A bunch of information should show up, but you only need to care about the last four lines.

 If all of them say Yes, you’re good to go!

-Hyper-V is the key to installing a Linux VM on Windows 10.
+Hyper-V is the key to installing a Linux or Ubuntu VM on Windows 10.
 It is a built-in alternative to a virtual machine software like VirtualBox.

 The Hyper-V takes advantage of a new feature in Windows 10 called Virtual Desktop.
 If you want to learn more about how to use a Virtual Desktop to toggle between multiple desktops in your work space, check out our article about it.